 Has an Onion or Garlic Clove Sprouted in Your Refrigerator or Pantry?

-Maybe.
+Probably.
 If the roots and shoots are still small, it's probably still perfectly good.
-Just chop them off, cut the onion or garlic clove in half, and remove any remnants of the shoots.
+Some people even like the taste of sprouted onion (they have a lot of protein, so they're popular with vegans), but some think the garlic shoots are too bitter.
+The roots aren't usually very green— they're white.
+Just chop the sprout off (unless you want to eat it— take a taste to decide), cut the onion or garlic clove in half, and remove any remnants of the shoots.
 Of course, you should also check for mold and rot, especially if the item in question has been sitting around in a cool, dark place for over a week.
 If there's only a little mold, just cut it out and eat the rest.
 If the onion or garlic looks black and/or feels mushy, though, throw that thing away.

 Most likely, the answer is yes!
-The only exception is if the onion or garlic is seriously consumed by mold or rot.
+The only exception is if the onion is seriously consumed by mold or rot.
 If there's only a little, just chop off the bad bits.

 Now you may be wondering, if I plant an onion or garlic clove, will I get more onions or garlic?
 With onions, unfortunately no, but with garlic, maybe.
-One thing you will get in either case is a lot of chives (those are the green shoots) which in my opinion are just as delicious, making planting that onion or garlic clove worth the trouble.
+One thing you will get in either case is a lot of tasty green shoots which in my opinion are just as delicious, making planting that onion worth the trouble.

 How to Plant a Sprouted Onion (and What to Expect)

-- Plant healthy-looking sprouted onions in 8"-12" pots, one per pot.
-Be sure to cut off any moldy, rotted, or pitted parts before planting, taking care to maintain the roots and the core of the bulb
+- Select healthy-looking sprouted onions in 8"-12" pots, one per pot.
+Be sure to cut off any moldy, rotted, or pitted parts before planting, taking care to maintain the roots and the core of the bulb.

 - Fill each pot with potting mix, leaving a couple of inches of space at the top.

-- Make a hole in the center of each pot that is about the width of the onion and the depth of the onion + its roots (and excluding the shoots)
+- Make a hole in the center of the dirt that is about the width and depth of the onion.

 - Carefully place each onion in a pot, covering them with soil so that the base of the shoots meet the surface of the soil.

-- Harvest chives as needed; this will encourage new growth; you can use chives just about everywhere you would use onion, and they also make a wonderful garnish
+- Harvest sprouts as needed.
+You can use onion sprouts just about everywhere you would use onion, and they also make a wonderful garnish.

-- If your chives put up flowers, you can wait until the flowers go to seed, then save the seeds for planting next season (unlike the parent onion, these seeds will produce more onions if planted)
+- If your sprouts put up flowers, you can wait until the flowers go to seed, then save the seeds for planting next season (unlike the parent onion, these seeds will produce more onions if planted).